skyaxe97/tp/docs/UserGuide.md

 exit the command without any edits.
 * Entering “T” would show the current title and prompt for a new title.
 Entering “D” would show the current description and prompt for a new description.
+* The word limit of title or description follows the maximum length of String allowed in Java.

 ###### Example: